 Memory processing tends to be the bottleneck in network performance.
 If memory can’t keep up with increasingly fast processors, the processors have to wait, stalling the system.
 Specialty memories address the problem in a variety of ways.
-Ternary content-addressable memories (TCAMs) are unique: they search an entire lookup table in one cycle. eSilicon’s eFlexCAM™ TCAM compiler provides up to 2.5 billion search results in one second (GSPS) under typical operating conditions, enabling high-efficiency, cost-effective solutions for applications such as network search engines, cache for network processors, QoS services, classifications, Ethernet, ATM switches and other diverse networking applications.
+Ternary content-addressable memories (TCAMs) are unique: they search an entire lookup table in one cycle. eSilicon’s ternary CAM compiler offers more than a 50 percent increase in performance, compared to previous FinFET generations, enabling high-efficiency, cost-effective solutions for applications such as network search engines, cache for network processors, QoS services, classifications, Ethernet, ATM switches and other diverse networking applications.

 User-selectable features include priority encoder, redundancy and bit-write options.